stormblog/sircmpwn.github.io/_posts/2018-04-28-KDE-Sprint-retrospective.md

 approach.
-Today, their Plasma shell uses a number of proprietary protocols which are hacks on top of the xdg-shell protocol (for those not in the know, the xdg-shell protocol is used to render normal desktop windows and is not designed for use with shell surfaces) that incorporate several of the concepts they were comfortable using on X11 in an almost 1:1 fashion.
+Today, their Plasma shell uses a number of proprietary protocols which are hacks on top of the xdg-shell protocol (for those not in the know, the xdg-shell protocol is used to render normal desktop windows and is not designed for use with e.g. panels) that incorporate several of the concepts they were comfortable using on X11 in an almost 1:1 fashion.
 Sway never had any X11 concepts to get comfortable with, but some may not know that sway's panel, wallpaper, and lock screen programs on the 0.x releases are also hacks on top of